H. Sophie Newcomb Memorial College

-H. Sophie Newcomb Memorial College was the coordinate women's college of Tulane University, located in New Orleans, in the U.S. state of Louisiana.
+H. Sophie Newcomb Memorial College was the coordinate women's college of Tulane University, located in New Orleans, Louisiana.
 It was founded by Josephine Louise Newcomb in 1886 in memory of her daughter.

 Newcomb was the first women's coordinate college within a United States university.
 This model was later used in partnerships such as Pembroke College at Brown University and Barnard College at Columbia University.